Ex-Khmer Official Sentenced To 35 Years

 RENEE MONTAGNE, Host:

 More than three decades after the Khmer Rouge unleashed its reign of terror in Cambodia, one of its leaders finally will pay for those crimes.
 An international war crimes court handed down a sentence of 35 years to a former prison commander for the torture and execution of thousands of fellow Cambodians.
 NPR's Jackie Northam was at the courthouse in Phnom Penh when the verdict and the sentence were announced.

-Judge NIL NONN (International War Crimes Tribunal): (Through translator) In deciding on an appropriate sentence, the chamber has noted a number of aggravating features, including the shocking and heinous character of the offenses.
+NIL NONN: (Through translator) In deciding on an appropriate sentence, the chamber has noted a number of aggravating features, including the shocking and heinous character of the offenses.

-Mr. LARS OLSEN (Spokesman, International War Crimes Tribunal): So it means that if the verdict becomes final, meaning not appealed, he has another 19 years to serve.
+LARS OLSEN: So it means that if the verdict becomes final, meaning not appealed, he has another 19 years to serve.

 NORTHAM: Still, Singh, whose mother and father were killed by the Khmer Rouge, says she's glad she was in the courtroom today.